-Homemade Chicken and Dumplings is a classic recipe and a family favorite that’s creamy and chocked full of chicken, vegetables and soft, fluffy dumplings.
+Homemade Chicken and Dumplings is a family favorite recipe that’s chocked full of chicken, vegetables and soft, fluffy biscuit dumplings.

-Using a medium sized stock pot, add one medium sized chopped onion (approximately 1 cup), three quarters of a bag (or 1 1/2 cups) of frozen mixed vegetables, one baked or boiled potato (cubed), one cup chopped celery, a handful of finely chopped parsley, and two cups of chopped chicken breast.
+Using a large stock pot, add one medium sized chopped onion (approximately 1 cup), three quarters of a bag (or 1 1/2 cups) of frozen mixed vegetables, one baked or boiled potato (cubed), one cup chopped celery, a handful of finely chopped parsley, and the chopped chicken meat.